-The following chart highlights the main provisions of Delaware's annulment and prohibited marriage laws, while a closer look at the law follows.
+The following chart highlights the main provisions of Delaware's laws that are related to civil annulments and prohibited marriages.
 See FindLaw's Marriage Law Overview section for additional articles and resources.

 |Grounds for Annulment